DanielPCoyle/factory-sync/README.md

 ### Git Commit triggers deployment actions.
-include one of the following tags in the git commit you are pushing.
+include one of the following tags in the git commit you are pushing to trigger the action on the server.
 | tag  | action  |
 |---|---|
 |   ::deploy:: |Drops DB, Creates DB, migrates from scratch and seeds data...